py-moneyed/py-moneyed/README.rst

 meant to be stand-alone and easy to either use directly, or subclass further.  py-moneyed is BSD-licensed.

-Some of the py-moneyed code was first derived from python-money available via this URL: http://code.google.com/p/python-money/ Because that Google Code version has been inactive since May 2008, I forked it and modified it for my needs in 2010.
-Compared to python-money, major changes here in py-moneyed include separating it from Django usage, tightening types handling in operators, a complete suite of unit tests, PEP8 adherence, providing a setup.py, and local currency formatting/display.

 Installation
 ------------
 You can install using pip::